Neumann-A/CMakeJSON/README.md

 # CMakeJSON
 CMakeJSON provides a way to declare CMake projects and targets via `*.json` files.
-Furthermore, it also automatically export your targets and keeps track of your dependencies to generate correct `<PackageName>Config.cmake` files for `find_package` to simply work for your project/package.
+Furthermore, it also automatically export your targets and keeps track of your dependencies to generate correct `<PackageName>Config.cmake` files for `find_package` to simply work for your project/package. <br>
+CMake is the defactor standard for a cross platform (meta) buildsystem but some people do not like it due to its syntax and/or complexity.
+CMakeJSON gives those people another (maybe simpler&cleaner) approach to CMake. <br>
+In the current state, CMakeJSON is mainly targeted at smaller projects which have a not too complicated CMakeLists.txt.
+Bigger projects are also possible due to the possibility to mix normal CMake with CMakeJSON but further functionallity might be needed to ease the usage with CMakeJSON. <br>

 ### Usage
 The recommended way to use CMakeJSON is to include it as a submodule in your project and use `include(<submodulepath>/CMakeJSON/CMakeJSON.cmake)`.